Negronii/MyNotes/back-end/ASP.NET-Core.md

 ### Connecting to MSSQL Using Azure Data Studio

-1. Click on "New Connection".
+1. Download and install Azure Data Studio, open and click on "New Connection".
 2. Fill in the details:
     - Server: `localhost,1433`
     - Authentication Type: SQL Login